Read Me:

 What are your rates?

-I can work with your budget as specified in your booking form and will provide a quote that is reasonable for both of us!
+I can work with your budget as specified in your booking request and will provide a quote that is reasonable for both of us.
+I am able to break up payments by splitting it between the deposit and multiple sessions.

 How does the deposit work?

-Your deposit is used to reserve your appointment and allows me to dedicate time toward designing your tattoo.
-I accept a $200 deposit via Venmo (@kiya-gloriani) but this amount may vary depending on the complexity of the design.
+Your deposit is used to cover the drawing and secures your appointment time in the shop.
+I require a $50-200 deposit (depending on the complexity of the design) via Zelle or Venmo.
 Deposits are non-refundable and will be counted toward the total cost of your tattoo on your last session.

 Rescheduling less than a week in advance will result in a forfeit of the deposit and a $60 rescheduling fee will be required.
 A full deposit will be required for any rescheduling done within 24 hours of your appointment.